 Treatment and Clinical Trials:

-- The 5-year relative survival rate from diagnosis for localized, early melanoma is over 98%, but only about 25% for melanoma that has spread to distant sites.
+- The 5-year relative survival rate from diagnosis for localized, early melanoma is over 99%, 68% for melanoma that has spread regionally, and 30% for for melanoma that has spread to distant sites.

 - 100% of treatments and medications currently available for melanoma were first rigorously tested in clinical trials.